jonnonz1/nz-statute-book/acts/public/1981/juries-act-1981.md

 (3) Every person who is summoned for jury service shall be liable to serve until the end of the week for which that person was summoned.
 (3A) Subsection (3) does not apply to a person who is summoned for jury service if— (a) the Registrar has, following an application under section 14B, permitted the person to defer that person's jury service and—
-    (i) the person is summoned under a replacement summons issued under section 14C(1)﻿(c) (in which case the person is liable to serve until the end of the week for which the person is summoned under the replacement summons); or
+    (i) the person is summoned under a replacement summons (in which case the person is liable to serve until the end of the week for which the person is summoned under the replacement summons); or
     (ii) the Registrar has served on the person a written notice under section 14C(1)﻿(d) (in which case the person is no longer liable to serve as a juror as a result of the summons in respect of which the application under section 14B was made); or
   (b) the Registrar has, under section 15, excused the person from jury service on a particular occasion; or (ba) the Registrar has, under section 15A, excused the person from jury service permanently (unless the person's permanent excusal is cancelled under section 15A(3) before the person is summoned for jury service); or